joel-beck/readnext/README.md

 ### Citation Recommender

-The **Citation Recommender** extracts five features from each training document:
+The **Citation Recommender** extracts five features from each training document.

 #### Global Document Features